kwasniew/hyperbook/manuscript/ch7.md

 ## Exercise: fetching latest posts on toggle

-When the **Live Update** is off you may loose some posts.
+When the **Live Update** is off you may lose some posts.
 Therefore, when a user enables the update, load the latest posts.
 Modify `ToggleLiveUpdate` to `LoadLatestPosts` when appropriate.

 <details>